OnionIoT/documentation/docs/introduction/comparison-of-firmware-old-and-new.md

 ## Core tenets of the new firmware philosophy

-Onion has a new firmware philosophy that aims to guide our customers along their journey from development to production.
+Onion has a new firmware philosophy that aims to guide our users along their journey from development to production.

 ### Intentionality

-Our intention is to focus on the needs of our customers when making customizations and improvements.
+Our intention is to focus on the needs of our users when making customizations and improvements.

 We want to articulate the value provided by each customization or improvement.

 ### Openness to feedback

-Instead of assuming what our customers want and adding unnecessary features or keeping outdated packages that nobody uses, we want to hear from our customers.
+Instead of assuming what our users want and adding unnecessary features or keeping outdated packages that nobody uses, we want to hear from our users.
 What is important to you and what isn't.

-Our customers have been helping us build our firmware from the start.
+Our users have been helping us build our firmware from the start.
 When we asked for feedback, they responded eagerly, creating a list of issues on GitHub.

-We continue to seek feedback from our customers.
+We continue to seek feedback from our users.
 They can comment on our documentation, post issues on our community forum, and log GitHub issues.

 ### Portability + modularity